 The Living Snow Project is a community enabled science (aka "citizen science") program that engages the outdoor recreation community in science that is revealing impacts of climate change on biology in snowy alpine environments.

 A presentation of selected black & white images of mountains and glaciers, representing eighteen years of aerial photography conducted in remote regions extending from California to the Northwest Territories, and from the Pacific Coast to Wyoming and the Canadian Rockies.
 Included will be a brief discussion of glacier photography, as well as the technical aspects of "landscape photography" from the air.

-Pacific oysters, are an integral part of Puget Sound's ecology, economy, and culture.
+Pacific oysters are an integral part of Puget Sound's ecology, economy, and culture.
 However, the environmental, economic, and social benefits of oysters are endangered by ocean acidification.
-In this talk, I will explore how ocean acidification affects multiple generations of oysters.
+In this talk, This talk will explore how ocean acidification affects multiple generations of oysters.
 Temporarily exposing adult Pacific oysters (Crassostrea gigas) to low pH prior to gametogenesis affects larval abundance.
-The documented effect on Pacific oyster larval abundance indicates a potential role for epigenetic modifications, specifically DNA methylation, in response to ocean acidification.

 Scientific discoveries are often the result of serendipity- including the discovery of something completely unexpected which leads to more questions than answers.
 A chance recording of bowhead whales in Disko Bay, Greenland, and piggy-backing a hydrophone on an oceanographic mooring in Fram Strait revealed unexpected information about bowhead whale singing behavior.
 Many tens of distinct songs are sung by a population in a single season.